About Sue Cooper

 I am a Clinical Psychologist with extensive experience as a psychoanalytic psychotherapist, working in private practice in Cape Town since the early 1990s.
 I have a long-standing interest in the interface between psychological and spiritual approaches to self-discovery and inner healing, and have attended Buddhist meditation retreats, mainly in the Theravada tradition, for over 30 years, both in South Africa and at Gaia House in the UK.
 I have been inspired by the teachings of Ajahn Chah of the Thai Forest Tradition, and am deeply grateful to my primary teachers: Godwin Samararatne, Kittisaro and Thanissara, Ajahn Sucitto and Stephen and Martine Batchelor.

+In 2010, I created and launched my “Open the Heart and Still the Mind” courses and retreats, which integrate Buddhist meditation and psychotherapy.
 I have a particular interest in exploring how our practice enables us to embrace our humanness, integrating love and loss in our lives, so that we can live and die with compassionate awareness.

 I offer weekend and longer silent retreats throughout South Africa at Bodhi Khaya Retreat Centre, Temenos Retreat Centre and Mont Fleur Conference Centre in the Western Cape, Dharmagiri Sacred Mountain Retreat and The Buddhist Retreat Centre in KwaZuluNatal and Emoyeni Retreat Centre in the North West Province, as well as 6-8 week ‘Open the Heart and Still the Mind’ courses, on-going weekly groups and monthly half-day or day-long retreats in Cape Town.